dyno-might/dyno-might.github.io/_posts/2020-12-15-some-real-data-on-a-DIY-box-fan-air-purifier.md

 ### Logging

 Since the air quality monitor doesn't log data, I used an ultra-hacky alternative: I set the monitor next to a laptop running a stopwatch.
-I then aimed a tabet at both of those screens and took a timelapse video.
+I then aimed a tablet at both of those screens and took a timelapse video.
 Finally, I manually transcribed the data by going to each minute marker in the data.
 (This was even more tedious than it sounds.)

 ## Results in a Tiny Room